Mazda Capella: Fourth generation (GD/GV; 1987–1992)

-Fifth generation (1992-1997)
+Fifth generation (1992–1997)

 International (GE; 1992–1997)

 For the fifth generation, GE series sedan and hatchback, the Capella name was dropped—although export markets retained the 626 title.
 In this generation, there was no station wagon version in this line-up.
 Its nameplate replacements, the Mazda Cronos (sedan) and ɛ̃fini MS-6 (hatchback) that launched in November 1991 were pitched to Japanese customers instead.
 Both were slightly narrower than the export 626 saloons and hatchbacks to meet Japanese tax restrictions.
 Built on the GE platform, the hatchback-only MS-6 was launched under the ɛ̃fini brand, as a separate car from the sedan-only Cronos, as Mazda was at the beginning of an ambitious five-brand expansion plan of doubling sales.
 Including the badge-engineered Ford Telstar (sold at Japanese Ford dealerships called Autorama), the Mazda MX-6 coupe, and the Autozam Clef, a total of five cars were spawned off the same platform, launched under four different brands in Japan over a two-year period.

-All of these models ended their production run prematurely, most likely due to the difficulties involved in promoting so many new nameplates as the Japanese economy began to feel the effects of the recession resulting from the Japanese asset price bubble from 1985-1991.
+All of these models ended their production run prematurely, most likely due to the difficulties involved in promoting so many new nameplates as the Japanese economy began to feel the effects of the recession resulting from the Japanese asset price bubble from 1985 to 1991.
 While the MS-6 shared the Cronos GE platform, it was marketed as the more sporty of the two.
 The Capella badge lived on with the wagon/van versions on the previous GV series until 1999.
 Until 1989, Japanese car taxation used a car's width as a key determinant.
 The Cronos and its siblings all exceed the critical 1700 mm level in width.
-The series GE platform shared the same width dimension as the luxury brand ɛ̃fini MS-8 and ɛ̃fini MS-6, sharing the 2.5-liter V6.
+The series GE platform shared the same width dimension as the luxury brand ɛ̃fini MS-8 and ɛ̃fini MS-6, sharing the 2.5-litre V6.
 Moving in accord with early-1990s zeitgeist, Mazda considered width a key factor in the Cronos' sales failure, and proceeded to create a narrower stopgap model from the CG platform.
 This car was introduced in 1994 as the new CG series Capella sedan.